-All children can benefit from mind-body activities like mindful breathing and visualization, but especially children who are dealing with something really significant like a recent move, a divorce or a death in the family.
+All children can benefit from activities like mindful breathing and visualization, especially children who are dealing with something really significant like a recent move, a divorce, or a death in the family.
 Mind-body exercises can help kids learn to calm their minds and regulate their emotions.
-Some of the many benefits of introducing mind-body exercises into your classroom include students learning better self-control, anxiety management, concentration and mental focus.
+Some of the many benefits of introducing mind-body exercises into your classroom include students learning better self-control, anxiety management, concentration, and mental focus.

 Breathing and Movement

-Engaging children in breathing and movement activity helps them to become more aware of their bodies and the sensations within their bodies.
+Engaging children in breathing and movement activities helps them become more aware of their bodies and the sensations within their bodies.
 It teaches them how to use their breath to focus their attention and calm themselves.
 The goal is for kids to learn techniques that they can later use when they need help regulating their emotions or behaviors.
-The more they practice, the easier it will be for them to call on these resources during uncomfortable or overwhelming situations.
+Remember, the more they practice, the easier it will be for them to call on these resources during uncomfortable or overwhelming situations.

-A simple lesson to begin with is deep belly breathing.
-In this activity, students will stand up straight with their feet shoulder-width apart, their bodies relaxed and their eyes closed.
+Simple mind-body exercises to start with are deep belly breathing.
+In this activity, students will stand up straight with their feet shoulder-width apart, their bodies relaxed, and their eyes closed.
 You will read the instructions for them to follow as they observe the breath as it flows through their body.

-Progressive muscle relaxation is another great activity for helping students becoming aware of their bodies as you guide them through tightening and then releasing their muscles from their heads to their toes.
+Progressive muscle relaxation is another great activity for helping students become aware of their bodies as you guide them through tightening and then releasing their muscles from their head to their toes.

 Mindfulness exercises give kids the opportunity to be fully present in the moment.
 Being mindful and focused on a task can provide relief from revisiting past stress and trauma, like abuse or an absent family member, or from worrying about the future.

-A more active exercise you can try is leading your students on a color search.
-Make one copy of this printable for each student and have them search the classroom (or library, or hallway, or outdoor space, etc.) to find one item for each color listed on the sheet.
+Also try leading your students on color searches for active mind-body exercise.
+Make one copy of this printable for each student and have them search the classroom (or library, hallway, or outdoor space, etc.) to find one item for each color listed on the sheet.
 The only catch?
 They must search independently and silently so that everyone can work mindfully.

 Guided Imagery and Relaxation

-Guided imagery is a great strategy to help kids learn to interrupt intrusive thoughts.
+A great strategy to help kids learn to interrupt intrusive thoughts is guided imagery.
 Guided visualizations are usually directed by a script and can be recorded or read aloud.
 Read the script slowly in a quiet place, free from interruptions.
 You may want to have soft, relaxing music playing in the background while you read the script.
 Do whatever works best for your kids.